Volunteering at BYRA

 • Support boat drivers - powerboat license required and ideally some experience in assisting dinghies.

-• Sailing Instructors - while we normally pay an Australian Sailing qualified instructor on a contracting basis, we always welcome those with qualifications from other bodies, i.e. RYA or other European training organisations.
+• Sailing Instructors - while we normally pay an Australian Sailing-qualified instructor on a contract basis, we always welcome those with qualifications from other bodies, e.g., RYA or other European training organisations.
 If you ARE an Australian Sailing qualified instructor or assistant instructor, we absolutely want to hear from you!

-For any more information on any of these roles or to suggest another way you could assist, please do not hesitate to get in touch via Commodore@byra.com.au!
+For any further information on these roles or to suggest another way you could assist, please do not hesitate to get in touch via Commodore@byra.com.au!